(Initially ratified at the 1993 founding meeting; revised 2006; further revisions 2016; 2019)

 Section 2.
 Program Committee for the Annual Conference.
 For each of the Society’s annual conferences, there will be a Program Committee, which will circulate a Call for Papers and select a conference program from the proposals submitted to it.
 At least one member of the Executive Council will be appointed to the Program Committee, which should also include a member of the program committee for the following year’s conference.
 The Committee will choose its own chair.

 Section 1.
 SHARP News.
-The editor(s) will manage the content, publication and distribution of the newsletter, and appoint review editors, a bibliographer and other contributors as necessary.
-The editor(s) will be responsible to the Director for Publications and Awards.
+The editor(s) manage the content, publication and distribution of the newsletter, and appoint review editors, a bibliographer and other contributors as necessary.

-Section 2: SHARP-L. The listowner(s) will manage the content, publication and distribution of the listserv, and appoint subordinate list managers as necessary.
-The listowner(s) will be responsible to the director of electronic resources.
+Section 2.
+SHARP-L. The listowner(s) manage the content, publication and distribution of the listserv, and appoint subordinate list managers as necessary.
+The listowners are appointed by the Executive Council and report to the Vice-President.

-Section 3: Book History.
-The editor(s) will manage the content, publication and distribution of the journal.
-The editor(s) will liaise with their editorial advisory board and with the representatives of the publishing firm responsible for production and distribution.
-The editor(s) will be responsible to the director for publications and awards.
+Section 3.
+Book History.
+The editor(s) manage the submissions, selection and editing of content, publication and distribution of the journal.
+The editor(s) appoint and liaise with their editorial advisory board and with the representatives of the publishing firm responsible for production and distribution.

 Section 1.
 Checks and Notes.
-The Executive Council is authorized to select such depositories as it will deem proper for the funds of the Society and will determine who will be authorized in the Society’s behalf to sign bills, notices, receipts, acceptances, endorsements, checks, releases and other documents.
+The Executive Council is authorized to select such depositories as it deems proper for the funds of the Society and to determine who will be authorized on the Society’s behalf to sign bills, notices, receipts, acceptances, endorsements, checks, releases and other documents.

 Section 2.
 Investments.
 The funds of the Society may be retained in whole or in part in cash or be invested in such property, real, personal or otherwise, including stocks, bonds or other securities, as the Executive Council may deem desirable.

 Section 3.
 Office.
 The office of the Society will be located at such place as the Executive Council may determine.